tmoreton/trckfi/outstatic/content/posts/fsa-hra-healthcare-benefits.md

 publishedAt: '2023-11-12T15:32:44.292Z'
 ---

 Health care and [open enrollment season](/blog/health-insurance-lingo-key-terms-guide) can feel overwhelming, and understanding your options is vital.
 Health care and open enrollment can be overwhelming.
-In this comprehensive guide, we'll cover: Flexible Spending Accounts (FSAs) and Health Reimbursement Arrangements (HRAs), to help you make the most of your health benefits.
+In this comprehensive guide, we'll cover Flexible Spending Accounts (FSAs) and Health Reimbursement Arrangements (HRAs), to help you make the most of your health benefits.

 ## What Are FSAs and HRAs?